-Queen Elizabeth II in 2015, is one of the top three longest-reigning monarchs in history.
-(PolizeiBerlin / CC BY-SA 4.0 )
+Queen Elizabeth II in 2015, is the second longest-reigning monarch in history.
+(PolizeiBerlin / CC BY-SA 4.0)

-2. Queen Elizabeth II – United Kingdom - Will Take First Place on 27 May 2024
+2. Queen Elizabeth II – United Kingdom - Due to Take First Place on 27 May 2024

 Reign: 6 February 1952 - Present

 At just 25 years of age, Elizabeth came to the throne on the 6th February 1952 when her father, George VI died unexpectedly.
 The official coronation of Elizabeth II, on the 2nd June 1953 in Westminster Abbey, was the first in history to be broadcast live on television to an estimated audience of 27 million.
 While the monarchy can seem outdated to the uninitiated, Queen Elizabeth II has overseen an era of extreme social change.
 She came to the throne during the aftermath of World War II, saw the end of the British Empire and has been served by 14 prime ministers, including Winston Churchill and Margaret Thatcher.